-How to watch music videos in Apple Music
+Here's how to watch your favorite music videos right in Apple Music

 With your Apple Music subscription, you have access to thousands of high-quality music videos, ad-free, on your iPhone, iPad, Mac, and Apple TV.
 You can browse through videos from your favorite artists, or sit back and relax while watching curated video playlists from Apple's dedicated music team.

+Although just listening to your favorite music with your best noise-canceling headphones is a great way to experience Apple Music, music videos allow you to add a visual experience while you're listening.

-Here's how to watch music videos in Apple Music on iPhone, iPad, Mac, and Apple TV
+Here's how to watch music videos in Apple Music on your best iPhone, iPad, Mac, and Apple TV.

 How to browse for music videos in Apple Music